mattrglobal/oidc-client-bound-assertions-spec/spec.md

 The Credential Endpoint SHOULD support the use of Cross Origin Resource Sharing (CORS) [CORS] and or other methods as appropriate to enable Java Script Clients to access the endpoint.

-The Holder MUST use the `access_token` previously acquired in the token endpoint response from the Credential Provider as an authorization header.
-It is recommended that the `access_token` be sender constrained (Note: do we require this or leave as optional based on the Credential Provider's preference, to provide a DPoP example).

 ## Credential Endpoint Request Parameters